-- In the same year, there were approximately 272,100 five-year prevalent cases of Hodgkin’s lymphoma worldwide, which is expected to increase to 297,700 cases by 2026.
+- In the same year, there were approximately 272,100 five-year prevalent cases of Hodgkin’s lymphoma worldwide, which is expected to increase to 297,700 five-year prevalent cases by 2026.

 - The approved drugs in the Hodgkin’s lymphoma space target antibody-drug conjugate, cluster of differentiation 30/tumor necrosis factor receptor superfamily member 8, microtubules, DNA, the immune system, and programmed death-1 receptor/programmed death ligands.
 The majority of the approved drugs are administered via the intravenous route.

 - The majority of the industry-sponsored drugs in active clinical development for Hodgkin’s lymphoma are in Phase II, with no drugs in Phase III.

 - Therapies in the pipeline for Hodgkin’s lymphoma focus on a wide variety of targets.
 The majority of the pipeline drugs in development are administered via the oral or intravenous routes, with only one product being tested in an intratumoral formulation.

 - High-impact upcoming events for drugs in the Hodgkin’s lymphoma space comprise topline Phase IIa trial results for AFM13, topline Phase II trial results for ADCT-301, and topline Phase III trial results and an estimated PDUFA date for Keytruda.